rocconmarco/academify/README.md

 <br>

-To reward certifiers for their work, I plan to introduce{" "}
+To reward certifiers for their work, I plan to introduce
             <strong>a token called $OWL</strong> (inspired by the Academify
             logo).
 Certifiers can earn these tokens through their activities, and users who purchase articles will also earn them as a form of